JaneliaSciComp/JaneliaDataStandards/REVIEW_PROCESS.md

 If either reviewer requests changes, the author should implement those changes as described above, and then [re-request review](https://i.sstatic.net/H2XaO.gif).

 Note: All authors and reviewers should have write access to the repository.
 Write access is required to assign reviewers, and while GitHub does not require write access to leave reviews, a merge can proceed without approval from a read-only reviewer.
 For this reason, DSG authors and reviewers should request write permissions from the repository owner(s).

+---

+#Attribution of Roles

+Contributions to the Data Standards project can be categorized in five roles:
+Author(s) - Wrote the article or made a major modification to the article Reviewer(s) - Reviewed the article or reviewed a major modification to the article Contributor(s) - Commented on a draft of the article or provided minor modifications Endorser(s) - Agree with the article's recommendations Maintainer - Party to whom correspondence should be addressed

+People who contributed in each of these roles should be added to the post metadata using the template provided.
+(See previous posts for examples.)
+Endorsers may be added at any time, and endorsers should feel free to add themselves with no review process.